jmbluethner/lama/README.md

 - A valid PHP installation (I tested on 7.3)
 - A SQL Database
 - The LAMA-SP Plugin installed on your CS:GO Server
+## Optional
+- If you want the 'performance' plugin to work, you need to have http://www.phpservermonitor.org/ installed on the target Server.
 ## Install
 - Go to your Webservers Filepath (Apache default /var/www/html)
 ```sh